Boaz Kofman

-Boaz Kofman (בועז קופמן) is a former Israeli footballer and football manager who played for Hapoel Petah Tikva, where he also served as manager, and for the Israel national football team.
+Boaz Kofman (בועז קופמן, 1935-2016) was an Israeli football manager who played for Hapoel Petah Tikva, where he also served as manager, and for the Israel national football team.

 Career

 Playing career

 Kofman joined Hapoel Petah Tikva at the age of 9 and graduated to the senior team in 1953, where he played until the end of the 1966–68 season, winning 6 league titles and one cup.
 During his Time with the club, Kofman scored 121 league goals and 29 cup goals, including scoring in three cup finals.
 After Kofman's departure from Hapoel Petah Tikva, he served as player-manager at Sektzia Ness Ziona for one season, before returning to Hapoel Petah Tikva at the beginning of the 1969–70 season.
 However, Kofman didn't play during the first half of the season, and in February 1970, Kofman was transferred to Beitar Tel Aviv Kofman retired from active play in 1971, after a season at Beitar Lod, where he served as player-manager.

 In 1956, Kofman made his debut for Israel, in an Olympic qualifying match against USSR.
 Kofman played a total of 8 matches for the national team, scoring one goal, against Cyprus, in 1960.